chibiboba/JS-120/JS 129/JS 129 study guide.md

   speak('Howdy!');   // logs 'Howdy'
   ```

   - In this case, we're passing the function `logNum` as an argument to the `forEach` method, which calls it three times.
-With each invocation of `logNum`, `forEach` passes it one of the array elements as an argument.
+During each iteration, `logNum` is invoked and `forEach` passes it one of the array elements as an argument.
     - Notice that we don't use invocation syntax, `()`, when passing `logNum` as an argument to `forEach`.
 We pass the identifier that references the function.
     - If we did, it would throw a `TypeError` exception since `forEach` expects a function.
 Instead of passing a function, though, we would be passing `undefined`, the return value of `logNum()`.